fenago/DevSecOps-course/lab_guides/Lab_7.md

 ===========================================================

 This will reverse the APK into Java source code.
 Then, we can do static secure code scanning in the next setup.
-Launch `jadx-gui-1.3.4.exe` located in **Desktop** folder to start Jadx GUI:
+Launch `jadx-gui-1.3.4.exe` located in **Desktop\DevSecOps-course\lab07** folder to start Jadx GUI:

 ![](./images/s38.png)